HIV/AIDS: Virology

 HIV is the cause of the spectrum of disease known as HIV/AIDS.
 HIV is a retrovirus that primarily infects components of the human immune system such as CD4+ T cells, macrophages and dendritic cells.
 It directly and indirectly destroys CD4+ T cells.

 HIV is a member of the genus Lentivirus, part of the family Retroviridae.
 Lentiviruses share many morphological and biological characteristics.
 Many species of mammals are infected by lentiviruses, which are characteristically responsible for long-duration illnesses with a long incubation period.
 Lentiviruses are transmitted as single-stranded, positive-sense, enveloped RNA viruses.
 Upon entry into the target cell, the viral RNA genome is converted (reverse transcribed) into double-stranded DNA by a virally encoded reverse transcriptase that is transported along with the viral genome in the virus particle.
 The resulting viral DNA is then imported into the cell nucleus and integrated into the cellular DNA by a virally encoded integrase and host co-factors.
 Once integrated, the virus may become latent, allowing the virus and its host cell to avoid detection by the immune system.
 Alternatively, the virus may be transcribed, producing new RNA genomes and viral proteins that are packaged and released from the cell as new virus particles that begin the replication cycle anew.

 HIV is now known to spread between CD4+ T cells by two parallel routes: cell-free spread and cell-to-cell spread, i.e. it employs hybrid spreading mechanisms.
 In the cell-free spread, virus particles bud from an infected T cell, enter the blood/extracellular fluid and then infect another T cell following a chance encounter.
 HIV can also disseminate by direct transmission from one cell to another by a process of cell-to-cell spread.
-The hybrid spreading mechanisms of HIV contribute to the virus's ongoing replication against antiretroviral therapies.
+The hybrid spreading mechanisms of HIV contribute to the virus' ongoing replication against antiretroviral therapies.

 Two types of HIV have been characterized: HIV-1 and HIV-2.
 HIV-1 is the virus that was originally discovered (and initially referred to also as LAV or HTLV-III).
 It is more virulent, more infective, and is the cause of the majority of HIV infections globally.
 The lower infectivity of HIV-2 as compared with HIV-1 implies that fewer people exposed to HIV-2 will be infected per exposure.
 Because of its relatively poor capacity for transmission, HIV-2 is largely confined to West Africa.